-- Cover letter explaining your interest in the position
+- A cover letter expressing your interest in a position

 We currently participate in delivery of the following academic programs: